 Changes to “people-to people” educational travel

-Individual “people-to-people” educational travel (educational travel that does not involve academic study and does not take place under the auspices of a sponsoring organization) had been authorized since the January 27, 2011 amendments to the CACR, as described in our advisory.
+Individual “people-to-people” educational travel (educational travel that does not involve academic study and does not take place under the auspices of a sponsoring organization) had been authorized since the January 27, 2011 amendments to the CACR.
 OFAC amended the CACR to eliminate this authorization.

 Under the amended general license, all educational travel (including people-to-people travel) must be conducted under the auspices of an organization that is a person subject to US jurisdiction.
 In addition, all “people-to-people” travelers to Cuba are required to be accompanied by a person subject to US jurisdiction who is an employee, paid consultant, agent, or other representative of the sponsoring organization, in order “to ensure that each traveler has a full-time schedule of educational exchange activities[.]”
 Under limitations existing before the November 9 regulatory changes, people-to-people travel must be for the purpose of engaging, while in Cuba, in a full-time schedule of activities that enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from Cuban authorities; and result in meaningful interactions with individuals in Cuba.

 Individuals who had already completed at least one travel-related transaction (such as purchasing a flight or reserving accommodation) prior to the June 16, 2017 presidential memorandum may engage in previously authorized related individual people-to-people travel and transactions.